cranchange/cran_change.org/letter.md

   * Contributors with families or others who depend on them
   * Contributors who are unwell or on leave

 Presenting achievable deadlines is likely to encourage contributors to implement fixes before they expire, since many anecdotes point to a higher standard of review being applied to packages attempting to return from the archive.
 It would also make sense to formalise this notion of a higher review standard in policy to help contributors understand the ramifications of missing a deadline.

 Timelines could also vary by issue type, for example: 6 weeks for policy change, 6 weeks for failing tests.
 12 weeks for tests failing on platforms that are difficult to access.

 With this policy in place CRAN administrators benefit from having to archive less often, and spend less time reviewing archived package re-submissions.
-Simultaneously, the whole community benefits from a diverse pool of contributors that helps ensure CRAN continues to offer tools that meet ever evolving-needs.
+Simultaneously, the whole community benefits from a diverse pool of contributors that helps ensure CRAN continues to offer tools that meet ever-evolving needs.

 ## 2. Standardise build environments and publish reproducible configuration.